puppetlabs/bolt/README.md

     $ bolt plan run sample::single_task nodes=neptune --modules spec/fixtures/modules
     neptune got passed the message: hi there

+### Run the `single_task` plan passing nodes with JSON

+The `--params` can be used to specify plan and task arguments using JSON.

+    $ bolt plan run sample::single_task --modules spec/fixtures/modules --params '{"nodes": ["neptune"]}'

+If the value passed to `--params` starts with `@`, it will be treated as the name of a file containing JSON arguments.
+If it is a single `-`, the JSON will be read from standard input.

 ## Kudos

 Thank you to [Marcin Bunsch](https://github.com/marcinbunsch) for allowing